Authorisation flow actions

 }

-How to complete the wait action
+Complete the wait action

-The object that contains the wait action also contains a display_message object, which you can display while the user completes authentication with their provider.
+The object that contains the wait action also contains a display_message object to render text that displays while the user completes authentication with their provider.
 While the user completes this, you can poll the Payments API to check progress.

 When the payment status changes to either executed or failed, display a screen that informs the user of the payment's success or failure.